nico-synnax/synnax-fork/.github/PULL_REQUEST_TEMPLATE/rc.md

 I can successfully:

-- [ ] Enable and disable OPC UA integration when starting the server.
+- [ ] Enable and disable OPC UA integration when starting the driver.
 - [ ] Connect to an unencrypted OPC UA server.
 - [ ] Connect to an encrypted OPC UA server.
 - [ ] Create additional channels and move them to existing sampling groups.